 Purified anthocyanins (the same antioxidant compound found in blueberries and purple potatoes) actually reduce inflammation, improve blood lipids, and prevent insulin resistance in type 2 diabetics.16

 A headline like “Antioxidants Could Increase Cancer Rates” implies that supplements are increasing the incidence of cancer in the population.
 Looking at the study it draws upon, you realize that vitamin E and NAC “only” accelerated tumor growth in mice with pre-existing tumors rather than spurred the formation of new ones.17

 Meanwhile, other evidence shows that NAC is chemopreventive (inhibits cancer from starting), especially when combined with other antioxidants like green tea extract.
 1819It’s also safe to assume that the vitamin E used in this study was alpha tocopherol, whereas broad-spectrum vitamin E that includes tocotrienols tends to slow the progression of cancer.20

 Certain antioxidants may very well spur progression of (some) existing cancers, but that’s not the same as increasing the incidence of cancer.

 The bottom line of all this?
-Figure out where you stand.
+Use quality antioxidant supplements and figure out where you stand.

 A severely obese person might benefit from more regular usage.
-An extremely active, high-performing, daily-training athlete would probably benefit from semi-regular usage.
-A heart disease patient might look into supplementation.
+An extremely active, high-performing, daily-training athlete with a high exposure to induced acute stress would probably benefit from semi-regular usage.
+A heart disease patient or a smoker might look into supplementation.
 And I imagine a person working 15 hour days at a high-stress job could probably benefit from antioxidant supplementation.
+Anyone over 50, even healthy, is going to have higher baseline oxidative stress.
 These are people who are inflamed, who are coming into the game with a hefty load of oxidative stress.
 They can probably use the extra help.